Diabetics with related eye damage have increased falling risk

 For the current study, researchers examined data on 9,481 Singapore residents of Malaysian, Chinese or Indian ethnicity who were taking part in a larger study.
 All had answered questionnaires that asked about any falls experienced in the prior year.

-Among the 2,869 participants with diabetes, 857, or 30%, had diabetic retinopathy in at least one eye.
+Among the 2,869 participants with diabetes, 857, or 30 percent, had diabetic retinopathy in at least one eye.
 Researchers ranked retinopathy cases as minimal, mild, moderate or vision threatening.

-Overall, about 13% of people without diabetes had a history of falls, as did about 16% of diabetics who had no retinopathy.
+Overall, about 13 percent of people without diabetes had a history of falls, as did about 16 percent of diabetics who had no retinopathy.

-Among patients with diabetic retinopathy, 14% of people with minimal cases had a history of falling, compared with 26% of mild cases, 27% of moderate cases and 20% of vision-threatening cases.
+Among patients with diabetic retinopathy, 14 percent of people with minimal cases had a history of falling, compared with 26 percent of mild cases, 27 percent of moderate cases and 20 percent of vision-threatening cases.

 These results suggest that management of diabetes should include education on how to prevent falls, particularly for people with early stage diabetic retinopathy, the authors conclude.